Dragon Boat Festival: Zongzi (traditional Chinese rice dumplings)

 A notable part of celebrating the Dragon Boat Festival is making and eating zongzi, also known as sticky rice dumplings, with family members and friends.
 People traditionally make zongzi by wrapping glutinous rice and fillings in leaves of reed or bamboo, forming a pyramid shape.
 The leaves also give a special aroma and flavor to the sticky rice and fillings.
 Choices of fillings vary depending on regions.
-Northern regions in China prefer sweet or dessert-styled zongzi, with bean paste, jujube, and nuts as fillings.
+Northern regions in China prefer sweet or dessert-styled zongzi, with red bean paste, jujube, and nuts as fillings.
 Southern regions in China prefer savory zongzi, with a variety of fillings including eggs and meat.

 Zongzi appeared before the Spring and Autumn period and were originally used to worship ancestors and gods.
 In the Jin dynasty, zongzi dumplings were officially designated as the Dragon Boat Festival food.
 At this time, in addition to glutinous rice, the Chinese medicine yizhiren (Alpinia oxyphylla) was added to the ingredients for making zongzi.
 This cooked zongzi is called yizhi zong.

-Food related to 5
+Food related to 端午

 'Wu' (午) in the name 'Duanwu' has a pronunciation similar to that of the number 5 in multiple Chinese dialects, and thus many regions have traditions of eating food that is related to the number 5.
 For example, the Guangdong and Hong Kong regions have the tradition of having congee made from 5 different beans.
 Jiangsu, Zhejiang and Huangshan area have the custom to eat "five yellow", which refers to five different foods with "yellow" in names.